 All first-year University Honors students begin their curricular journey with the 1-credit Honors Discovery course.
 Taught in a small sections, Honors Discovery empowers students to define their aspirations and goals and chart an initial pathway towards achieving those goals.
-Students learn about the the unique resources the University Honors Program provides, such as personalized advising, awards for undergraduate research and creative endeavors, and support for global experiences.
+Students learn about the unique resources the University Honors Program provides, such as personalized advising, awards for undergraduate research and creative endeavors, and support for global experiences.
 Further, Honors Discovery introduces freshmen to life as an Honors student at Northeastern University within the city of Boston, while fostering a sense of belonging to the vibrant Honors community.

 The Honors First-Year Inquiry Series feature a variety of intriguing courses in which Honors students explore issues and engage in experiential learning with a small group of their peers and a talented faculty member.
 A new menu of Inquiry courses is presented each semester.
 Recent topics have included cryptocurrency; creating social impact through entrepreneurship; and gastronomic delights (the chemistry of food and cooking).
-Most of these 4-credit courses satisfy one or more NUpath requirements.
+Some of these 4-credit courses satisfy one or more NUpath requirements.
 Enrollments are capped at 19 first-year Honors students.

 First-Year students are strongly encouraged to take one or two of these courses, as eligibility only extends through the first year of study.